ArgoDMQC/RBRargo_DMQC/README.md

 # README #

 The repository includes resources necessary to improve data quality from the RBRargo3 in Delayed-Mode Quality Check (DMQC).
-It addresses to major aspects of the data:
+It addresses two major aspects of the data:
 1. Compressibility correction
 2. Dynamic corrections